-Man with $3000 a day methamphetamine drug habit jailed in Dunedin
+Man with $3000-a-day methamphetamine drug habit jailed in Dunedin

 Judge Michael Turner said there were contradictions between a culture report on Christie, and alcohol and drug reports.

-For all that, Christie did not seem to have benefited financially and that his addiction issues were accepted, his previous convictions demonstrated a consistent pattern of behaviour — which included using drugs just four hours after being released from a prison term for drug use.
+For all that, Christie did not seem to have benefited financially and his addiction issues were accepted, his previous convictions demonstrated a consistent pattern of behaviour — which included using drugs just four hours after being released from a prison term for drug use.

 Judge Turner sentenced Christie to a combined 6 years and 3 months' imprisonment on all charges, a minimum period of 3 years 1 month to be served.